-Each year an uncountable number of tourists join Yazd, which is distinguished due to its exceptional architecture.
+Each year, an uncountable number of tourists join Yazd, distinguished due to its exceptional architecture.
 Iran Tourism invites you to jump into the city of silk weaving and beautiful handicrafts, keep reading, and enjoy exploring Iran in a new way.

 What Is a Fire Temple?

 Atashkadeh, or fire temple, is a place for gathering Zoroastrian disciples.
-Indeed, in this religion, the soul is purified by water and fire; hence the construction of fire temples was prevalent in the past.
-All in all, our universe is home to over 150 beautiful fire temples, and Iran has become the birthplace of one called Varaham Fire Temple in Yazd.
-Zoroastrian followers believed the fire was borrowed from Ahura Mazda and endeavoured to keep it burning.
+Indeed, in this religion, the soul is purified by water and fire; hence, the construction of fire temples was prevalent in the past.
+Our universe is home to over 150 beautiful fire temples, and Iran has become the birthplace of one called the Varaham Fire Temple in Yazd.
+Zoroastrian followers believed the fire was borrowed from Ahura Mazda and endeavored to keep it burning.

-Iran Travel Guide Centre stands by your side and guides you to Yazd to see the 1500 years old fire still burning in Varaham Fire Temple in Yazd.
+Iran Travel Guide Centre stands by your side and guides you to Yazd to see the 1500-year-old fire burning in Varaham Fire Temple in Yazd.

 The temple protects and preserves the Fire of Victory or Atash Bahram, ancient Iran’s most respected fire dating back to 470 AD.
 The Yazd Varaham Fire Temple is situated on the east side of Yazd, and a 6 km drive from Yazd Airport takes you to visit this glorious temple.